Whittle Hall

-Whittle Hall is housing estate within the parish of Great Sankey in the town of Warrington, in the Warrington district, in the ceremonial county of Cheshire, England.
-Its more exact location is in-between the old centre of Great Sankey, the new built Chapleford, and the Omega Development Site (formerly RAF Burtonwood).
+Whittle Hall is a housing estate within the parish of Great Sankey in the town of Warrington, in the Warrington district, in the ceremonial county of Cheshire, England.
+Its more exact location is in-between the old centre of Great Sankey, the new built Chapelford, and the Omega Development Site (formerly RAF Burtonwood).
 The area falls under the WA5 postal code.
 The estate consisted originally of Whittle Hall Farm and its surrounding fields, however as part of the Warrington new town development, the last 20 years have seen the fields turned into modern houses.
 The estate also contains Whittle Hall Community Centre and the original farm building which are now due to be demolished for a proposed redevelopment.
 As the estate is part of the new town development, the people who reside there are originally from all over the UK.

 Shops

 The estate itself contains no retail outlets.
-The area surrounding Sankey Station (10 minutes walk) hosts two pubs, two convenience stores, a hairdresser, a take away offering English, Chinese and pizzas, a computer shop and an independent sandwich shop.
+The area surrounding Sankey Station (10 minutes walk) hosts two pubs, two convenience stores, a hairdresser, a take away offering English, Chinese and pizzas, a cafe, an independent sandwich shop and a beauty salon.
 An Asda superstore is located 5 minutes drive or 45 minutes walk away at Westbrook.
-Gemini Retail Park (10 minutes drive) hosts a massive Marks & Spencer, the UK's first IKEA, and the closest McDonald's to the estate.
-High Street shopping is available in the town centre at the newly refurbished Golden Square Shopping Mall.
+A Lidl, McDonald's and Costa were built in 2023 just a 5 minute walk away.
+And Chapelford, the estate next to Whittle Hall, has a Sainsbury's, a salon, and a Chinese takeaway.
+Gemini Retail Park (10 minutes drive) hosts a large Marks & Spencer, the UK's first IKEA, and another McDonald's outlet.
+High Street shopping is available in the town centre at the Golden Square Shopping Mall.